The 2018 Winter Olympics have officially begun, and the world’s focus is now on some of the fittest people on earth.

 The idea is that by working harder for a shorter amount of time, you can get optimal benefits with less of a time investment.

-What’s more, research suggests that incorporating just one HIIT session per week in addition to a moderate-intensity cardio routine can result in greater cardiovascular fitness gains than moderate-intensity exercise alone.
+What’s more, suggests that incorporating just one HIIT session per week in addition to a moderate-intensity cardio routine can result in greater cardiovascular fitness gains than moderate-intensity exercise alone.

 A relatively new sport, competitors need to build up their power and speed in order to launch themselves onto an individual sled that barrels down the track at nearly 90 miles per hour.